Alicante is the perfect spot on Spain's sun-kissed Costa Blanca for a relaxing honeymoon or romantic getaway.

 Regarded by many as one of Spain’s best beaches, Playa de San Juan is fringed by a long promenade lined with a huge choice of hotels, restaurants and bars.

-The continuation of Playa San Juan Beach offers the same services and facilities but has the advantage of being slightly less crowded during the summer months.
+Playa Muchavista is the continuation of Playa San Juan Beach and offers the same services and facilities, but has the advantage of being slightly less crowded during the summer months.